 Frae Fitzalleyne bears: Gules, a pair of breeches ermine.

-Jane Godwin bears as a badge: A pair of breeches argent.
+Jane Corwin bears as a badge: A pair of breeches argent.

 Antonius Hasebroek bears as a badge: Per pale purpure and Or, a pair of trews potent.